gardener/gardener-extension-provider-openstack/hack/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>SubnetPoolID is the ID of the subnet pool to use for IPv6 subnet allocation.
-Mutually exclusive with explicit CIDR fields (NodeCIDR, PodCIDR, ServiceCIDR).</p>
+<p>SubnetPoolID is the ID of the subnet pool to use for IPv6 subnet allocation.<br />Mutually exclusive with explicit CIDR fields (NodeCIDR, PodCIDR, ServiceCIDR).</p>
 </td>
 </tr>
 <tr>